 All in all, your monthly instalments will depend on the home loan amount you’ll borrow, the loan tenure, and the loan’s interest rate.

 Note that a longer loan tenure for the same amount will mean you will have smaller monthly payments but a larger total amount spent overall.

-We are well aware of how much houses will cost, and the high amount poses a risk for lenders.
-While they want to lend you a bigger amount for a bigger profit, they have to follow Singapore’s rules.
+We are well aware of how much houses will cost, and the high amount poses a risk for financial institutions.
+While they want to grant you a bigger amount for a bigger profit, they have to follow Singapore’s rules.

-Singapore wants to keep its citizens safe from financial troubles that come with too much debt, and as such, they have certain factors that banks and lenders look at before approving an HDB loan.
+Singapore wants to keep its citizens safe from financial troubles that come with too much debt, and as such, they have certain factors that banks and financial institutions look at before approving an HDB loan.